ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-o not tbiok it an easy thing tbat you .
+not tbiok it an easy thing tbat you .
 bave undertaken.
 It is fully to expect to ,
 break off a habit in a .day which may
 have been gathering strength in you for
 years, &#x27; .. r;.e
-; Yankei rrs
+; Yankei rrs.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://oregonnews.uoregon.edu/images/iiif/batch_oru_20210412Foo05_ver01%2Fdata%2Fsn94052328%2F14063001527%2F1870060301%2F0161.jp2/pct:16.289967,71.210328,10.722161,2.818720/!600,600/0/default.jpg"/>
 </td>